Skip to content

 ---

 This removes the command from Claude's automatic context.
-It only runs when you type /generate-release-notes.
-Claude Code documentation notes this also removes the skill description from Claude's active context, so the combination of disable-model-invocation and allowed-tools produces the most constrained command mode.
+It runs only when you type /generate-release-notes.
+The Claude Code documentation notes this also removes the skill description from Claude's active context, so pairing disable-model-invocation with allowed-tools produces the most constrained command mode.

-Command-level allowed-tools operates on top of session-level permissions, not instead of them.
-Claude Code evaluates permission rules in deny, then ask, then allow order — if a tool is denied at any level, no other level can allow it.
-The field narrows the set of tools that run without prompting during the command; it cannot grant access to tools blocked by session-level deny rules.
+Command-level allowed-tools works on top of session-level permissions, not instead of them.
+Claude Code evaluates permission rules in deny, then ask, then allow order.
+If a tool is denied at any level, no other level can allow it.
+The field narrows the set of tools that run without prompting during the command.
+It cannot grant access to tools blocked by session-level deny rules.

 allowed-tools is a pre-approval mechanism, not a hard restriction.
-Three failure conditions to account for:
+Account for three failure conditions:

 • Unlisted tools still run with one approval.
 If a prompt injection or rogue model call attempts Write, the user sees a single approval prompt — the same guard that exists without any allowed-tools declaration.
 The allowlist does not add a deny layer; it only removes the prompt for listed tools.

 • Allowlists go stale.
-A command that gains new capabilities (e.g., a /deploy skill that now needs WebFetch to post status) will silently prompt for unlisted tools until the allowlist is updated.
-Teams relying on "no prompt = expected behavior" will be surprised.
+A command that gains new abilities (for example, a /deploy skill that now needs WebFetch to post status) will prompt for unlisted tools until you update the allowlist.
+Teams that rely on "no prompt means expected behavior" will be surprised.

-• False sense of hard enforcement.
+• A false sense of hard enforcement.
 Operators who assume allowed-tools blocks tools are wrong.
-For genuine tool blocking, use session-level deny rules in settings.json or a PreToolUse hook — both operate at a lower level than the skill allowlist and cannot be overridden by frontmatter.
+To block a tool for real, use session-level deny rules in settings.json or a PreToolUse hook.
+Both work at a lower level than the skill allowlist and frontmatter cannot override them.

 Key Takeaways